 We always carry out a pre-adoption home visit.
 This is an informal visit which takes place in your home.
 We provide any advice you may need about caring for and settling in new cats or kittens – incl. health care, feeding, holiday arrangements, dangers in your home etc. We also look at the location of your home to assess for hazards such as easy access to busy roads or for indoor only homes to advise on making windows or balconies safe.

 Our cats have varied temperaments and needs so we also discuss what ‘sort’ of cats would be suitable for you, your family, your lifestyle and your home.

 Once a successful home visit has been carried out you will be invited back by appointment to meet suitable cats either at our Rescue centre or at our local foster homes and choose your new feline companion(s)

 You can only choose or reserve cats at one of our Adoption Days once you have had a successful home visit.
 We will, of course, try and accommodate your wishes as much as possible but always with the best interest of the animals in our care.

 Canning Town Branch 151-153, Barking Road, London E16 4HQ - Parking in local side streets.

-Our staff, volunteers and cats look forward to meeting you! - We would be grateful for a small donation to help treat our sick and injured cats.
+Our staff, volunteers and cats look forward to meeting you! - We would be grateful for a small donation of cat food to help treat our sick and injured cats.

 PLEASE NOTE: CANNING TOWN CAN RE-HOME WITHIN ANY OF OUR BRANCH CATCHMENT AREAS, SO NOT ONLY EAST LONDON AND MUCH OF NORTH LONDON, BUT ALSO SOUTH LONDON, ESSEX, HERTFORDSHIRE, EAST SUSSEX, WEST SUSSEX, MOST OF KENT AND PARTS OF SURREY.
 IF YOU ARE UNSURE PLEASE CONTACT US!